Earl4you/earl/README.md

 The value of a variable is set with !
 For example:  21 age ! (stores 21 into variable age) The value of a variable is fetched with @   For example:  age @ (puts the value stored in age on the operand stack)

-Arrays reuse "varies" the syntax but with intervining limits and dimensionality.
+Arrays reuse "varies" the syntax but with intervening limits and dimensionality.
 For example:
 "altitude" 50 50 2 varies.
 would define a 2 dimensional array which is 50 by 50 named "altitude".
 For example to fetch and print the [5, 7] element one could type:
 5 7 age @ %